DaddyMoe/elastic-cloner-app/README.md

-# Elastic Cloner App
+# Elastic Cloner App  [A Spring Boot Application]

-## Run and Build
+### To Build and Run the application, execute:

-### To Build and Run the application, execute: If you are using Maven, EXECUTE
+If you are using Maven, EXECUTE
     $ mvn package && java -jar target/cloneProperties-0.0.1-SNAPSHOT.jar

 ### Check out the service.